 - Partner organization self-assessment tool

-If you have any questions or comments about Alliance grants please contact Alliance@nserc-crsng.gc.ca and sign up on the Alliance webpage to be added to the mailing list so you can stay up to date on the latest information.
+If you have any questions or comments about Alliance grants please contact Alliance@nserc-crsng.gc.ca.
+You may also sign up for our mailing list on the Alliance webpage for regular updates on the program.